CiscoDevNet/terraform-provider-aci/docs/list-resources/lacp_enhanced_lag_policy.md

 ## Example Usage ##

 The configuration snippet below shows an example for LACP Enhanced Lag Policy with only required attributes.
+This snippet retrieves a list of all LACP Enhanced Lag Policy objects.

 ```hcl
 list "aci_lacp_enhanced_lag_policy" "example" {